 Physical Examination and Follow-up Prior to the initiation or reinstitution of Ovranette a complete medical history (including family history) should be taken and pregnancy must be ruled out.
 Blood pressure should be measured and a physical examination should be performed, guided by the contra-indications (see section 4.3) and warnings (see section 4.4).
 The woman should also be instructed to carefully read the user leaflet and to adhere to the advice given.
 The frequency and nature of examinations should be based on established practice guidelines and be adapted to the individual woman and if judged appropriate by the clinician, should include breast, abdominal and pelvic examination including cervical cytology.Patients should be counselled that this product does not protect against HIV infection (AIDS) and other sexually transmitted diseases.

-Reduced efficacyThe efficacy of COCs may be reduced, in the event of missed tablets, vomiting or diarrhea or concomitant medication.
+Reduced efficacyThe efficacy of COCs may be reduced, in the event of missed tablets, vomiting or diarrhoea or concomitant medication.